Equivalence principle: Tests of the weak equivalence principle

 Experiments are still being performed at the University of Washington which have placed limits on the differential acceleration of objects towards the Earth, the Sun and towards dark matter in the Galactic Center.

+Proposed tests

-Future satellite experiments – Satellite Test of the Equivalence Principle and Galileo Galilei – will test the weak equivalence principle in space, to much higher accuracy.
+Proposals for satellite experiments to test the weak equivalence principle in space to much higher accuracy include Satellite Test of the Equivalence Principle and GG (for Galileo Galilei).

 With the first successful production of antimatter, in particular anti-hydrogen, a new approach to test the weak equivalence principle has been proposed.
 Experiments to compare the gravitational behavior of matter and antimatter are currently being developed.

 Proposals that may lead to a quantum theory of gravity such as string theory and loop quantum gravity predict violations of the weak equivalence principle because they contain many light scalar fields with long Compton wavelengths, which should generate fifth forces and variation of the fundamental constants.
 Heuristic arguments suggest that the magnitude of these equivalence principle violations could be in the 10^{−13} to 10^{−18} range.

 Currently envisioned tests of the weak equivalence principle are approaching a degree of sensitivity such that non-discovery of a violation would be just as profound a result as discovery of a violation.
 Non-discovery of equivalence principle violation in this range would suggest that gravity is so fundamentally different from other forces as to require a major reevaluation of current attempts to unify gravity with the other forces of nature.
 A positive detection, on the other hand, would provide a major guidepost towards unification.